AlBi-HHU/U251_ivGPCR/README.md

     snakemake --use-conda

 Please wait a few minutes for the analysis to finish.
-Results can be found in the folder `figs/`.

 If you have been running the workflow in the docker container (see above), you can obtain the results with